-Hobart and William Smith Colleges has been chosen to host a National Science Foundation Research Experience for Undergraduates (REU) site in mathematics!
+For the second year, Hobart and William Smith Colleges will host a National Science Foundation Research Experience for Undergraduates (REU) site in mathematics!

 The HWS REU will provide 10 undergraduates a hands-on introduction to mathematics research.
 Small research teams of students will be formed to pursue projects on topics from a wide variety of mathematical fields.
 Additionally, a colloquium series and visits nearby graduate programs are included.

 Selected students will receive a $4,500 stipend, on-campus housing, a modest food allowance, and partial reimbursement of travel expenses to and from campus.
-Additionally, students will be funded to present their work at MathFest in Denver, August 1st - 4th.
+Additionally, students will be funded to present their work at MathFest in Cincinnati, July 31st - August 3rd.

 Algebra: Monomial ideals will be explored through their connection to combinatorial structures such as graphs and their subgraphs.
 Mentor: Jen Biermann